dustinpfister/blog_posts/_posts/js-nan.md

 layout: post
 categories: js
 id: 42
-updated: 2021-09-30 11:51:48
+updated: 2021-09-30 11:56:48
-version: 1.22
+version: 1.23
 ---

-In [JavaScript NaN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) is an weird number value in javaScript that means [Not A Number](https://en.wikipedia.org/wiki/NaN), but yet the type of the value is Number.
+In [JavaScript NaN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) is an weird [number value](/2019/01/24/js-javascript-number/) in javaScript that means [Not A Number](https://en.wikipedia.org/wiki/NaN), but yet the type of the value is Number.
 So yes if the [type of operator](/2019/02/15/js-javascript-typeof/) is used with a NaN value that type is indeed number.
 However that is not the last thing that is a little weird about the NaN value in javaScript.

 This value has some unique things going on with it aside from the fact that the data type is a Number, yet it is called Not A Number.
 For one thing it does not equal anything, including itself, which means that special methods must be used to test if a value is NaN or not.
 On top of that there are problems with the native and user space methods that are used to test for NaN that a javaScript developer needs to look out for.
 Many of them will return what many will observe as a false positive for certain values other than NaN, such as the undefined value, which in turn further complicating the process of testing for NaN.